The Lokpal and Lokayuktas Act, 2013: Budget session, 2012

 The committee met on 25 June and decided on "wider consultations" with the government officials and the public.
 The panel invited public comments and called representatives of various ministries for recording evidence.
 The meeting was headed by senior Congress MP Satyavrat Chaturvedi.
 Law Secretary B A Agarwal was summoned to clarify various matters.
 The committee met again on 19 July 2012.
 The director of the CBI aired his views in the meeting.
 He made it clear that the CBI is open to changes in the Lokpal bill that strengthen the agency's autonomy by enhancing the proposed Lokpal's role in key appointments like those of director, head of prosecution and lawyers who represent CBI.
 He also mentioned in the meeting that the Lokpal should be given a significant say in appointing the director of the prosecution wing instead of the process being controlled by the law ministry as is currently the procedure, the persistent criticism about CBI's investigations being throttled by political directives could be addressed as well.
 He opposed making the prosecution or the anti-corruption wings subservient to the Lokpal.
 The select committee had in its earlier sittings examined senior law officials who agreed with the members that the prescription for lokayuktas under Article 253 that refers to fulfilment of international obligations – in this case the UN convention against corruption – might not be feasible.
 Recourse to international treaties to frame a law that impact the federal structure is not within the ambit of the law.
 The Select committee referred the Bill for Public Suggestions in July 2012.
 In reply hundreds of responses were received to the Rajya Sabha.
 The committee took a view and shortlisted certain recommendations and took Oral Evidence in physical presence of the Members.
 Committee considered some of the most valid suggestions being done by the Members.
 Mr. Deepak Tongli of Hyderabad had come with a proposal of setting up the lower most unit to keep regular check on Anti Corruption in petty cases at District Level.
 In addition few other members also shared their views in this regard.
-Mr. Tongli, 26 yrs aged happened to be the youngest person to appear before the Parliamentary committee for Oral Evidence at Rajya Sabha.
+Mr. Tongli, aged 26 happened to be the youngest person to appear before the Parliamentary committee for Oral Evidence at Rajya Sabha.